Self-Study Math MOOCs

 Massive Open Online Classes, or MOOCs, are online courses that are open to a large amount of participants and utilize traditional course materials, as well as more innovative features such as videos.

 These MOOCs (Massive Open Online Classes) are being offered completely free through Phoenix College.
-The courses start on Saturday, August 30, 2014 and end on Friday, December 12, 2014.
-Registration opens Monday, August 24, 2014.

-The following 10 math courses are being offered:

-- Introductory Algebra (MAT09x)

-Final | Massive Open Online Classes, or MOOCs, are online courses that are open to a large amount of participants and utilize traditional course materials, as well as more innovative features such as videos.

-These MOOCs (Massive Open Online Classes) are being offered completely free through Phoenix College.
 The courses start on Tuesday, January, 15, 2015 and end on Friday, May 8, 2015.
 Registration is now open.

 The following 10 math courses are being offered:

 - Introductory Algebra (MAT09x)